chxnifer/chxnifer/README.md

 # What I want to learn ( •̯́ ^ •̯̀)

 - Front-end and back-end web/app development

+- Possibly experimenting with other python modules(such as tkinter)
 <!--
 **chxnifer/chxnifer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.